 If you’ve heard my talk on organizing your family history research, you know that I’m a big fan of controlled vocabulary (i.e., stating something the same way each time) and authority files (keeping lists of what those standardized place and surnames are).

-For example, when researching my Kirschstein line, I found a Hamburg departure record saying my great-grandfather Bruno left from Rawitsch, Prussia.
-Today that’s Raciwz, Poland, as a quick Google search will tell you.
+For example, when researching my Kirschstein line, I found a Hamburg departure record saying my great-grandfather Bruno left from Rawitsch, Posen, Prussia.
+Today that’s Rawicz, Poland, as a quick Google search will tell you.
 But searching the Standard Finder, I also learn other variant names I could be searching, what the LDS standardized name is, a (current) country code, GPS coordinates, and a mysterious “Identification Number” that currently doesn’t have hot links yet.
-Double-click on the image above for a readable screenshot.

 As a standalone database, Standard Finder can be of assistance to researchers in determining proper spellings of locations, checking if locations exist as well as determining alternate name spellings/variants to expand research.”

-So before your next search on a place name in the LDS Family History Library Catalog to see if they have microfilm on a location of interest to you, search the Standard Finder first to see if you have the standardized place name correctly identified.
+So before your next search on a place name in the LDS Family History Library Catalog to see if they have microfilm on a location of interest to you, search Standard Finder Place Name Searches will help you first to see if you have the place name correctly identified.